Development Roadmap

 Components

-• Windows, dialogs and forms
+• Windows, dialogues and forms

 • Form controls: textbox, label, pushbutton, checkbox, optionbutton, listbox, combobox, grid, datagrid, bitmap, bitmap button, scrollbar, line, rectangle, triangle, arc, ellipse, detail block